 - Kosher salt, pepper, and balsamic vinegar to taste

-2. Saute the vegetables: Heat the 1 tbsp olive oil in a large dutch oven over medium high heat until shimmering.
-Add the onion and 1/2 tsp kosher salt and saute until softened, about 5 minutes.
+2. Saute the vegetables: Heat the 1 tablespoon olive oil in a large dutch oven over medium high heat until shimmering.
+Add the onion and ½ teaspoon kosher salt and saute until softened, about 5 minutes.
 Add the garlic and saute for 1 minute, or until you can smell the garlic.
 Add the pumpkin and squash and saute, stirring, for 5 to 10 minutes, until the squash is slightly browned.

 3. Cook the squash:Add the potato, herb bouquet, bay leaf, and enough water to just cover the squash - 5 cups of in my dutch oven.
 Bring to a boil, then reduce the heat to a strong simmer and cook, stirring occasionally, until the pumpkin and squash are cooked through, 20 to 45 minutes.